rpalermodrums/lemonade-stand/README.md

 ### Tests
 A few paramaterized tests to ensure everything functions as expected.
 To run the test suite, run `node build.js`

+### Index
+An entrypoint to tie all of the other modules together

 # Prompt

 Lemonade Change